diku-dk/futhark-book/practical-matters.rst

 ``futhark-test`` is passed one or more ``.fut`` files, it will look for test blocks and perform the tests they describe.

-As an example, let us consider how to test a funtion for matrix multiplication.
+As an example, let us consider how to test a function for matrix multiplication.
 The function itself is defined as thus:

 .. literalinclude:: src/matmul.fut